Psychology (PSYC)

 PSYC 322.
 Memory in Everyday Life.
 1 Unit.

 This course will explore the memory issues faced by people in everyday life, including the recollection of past events, judging memory accuracy, flashbulb memories, eyewitness testimony, trauma and repression, and disorders of memory.
 Students will critically analyze historical events, criminal trials, and their own memories to learn more about memory processes.
 This course is a mixture of lecture and discussions of experiments, readings, and videos.
 Prerequisite: PSYC 101S.
-Offered at least once a year.
+Offered at least once every two years.
 Writing Enhanced course.

 PSYC 323.
 Sensation and Perception.
 1 Unit.